mrentier/distributed-systems/CRDT.md

 - local updates without needing remote synchronization.
 - local merge upon receiving data from other nodes (communication with other nodes is assumed, i.e. gossip protocol)
 - a guarantee that all local merges converge.
-THis is under the assumption that nodes will communicate at some point in time (liveness).
+This is under the assumption that nodes will communicate at some point in time (liveness).

  Key to a CRDT is the merge operation.
 A merge operation is a binary operation (an operation on two CRDTs) and has the following properties:
 - commutative: x.y = y.x